 Today is a good opportunity—as every day is, but especially on this memorial—to renew our own dedication to God's Holy Will in the midst of our daily duties, in the specific situation in which God has placed us.
 If we would progress at all in the Life of Grace, imitating the docility of our Lady to the Holy Spirit is essential.
 Saint Josemaría Escrivá composed a prayer to ask for just this grace:

 Come, Holy Spirit, enlighten my understanding to know your commandments.
 Strengthen my heart against the snares of the enemy.
 Inflame my will … I hear your voice and do not want to harden my heart and resist saying: “Later … tomorrow.
 'Nunc cœpi' … Now I begin!”
 Now, since tomorrow may never come.

 Oh Spirit of Truth and Wisdom, Spirit of Understanding and Counsel, Spirit of Joy and Peace, I fully accept whatever you desire for me, in the way and at the time that you do, simply because you so want it.***

-* The Gradual in non-Scriptural: "Blessed and venerable are you, O Virgin Mary, who, with unsullied virginity, were found to be the Mother of the Savior.
-O Virgin, Mother of God, He Whom the whole world does not contain, becoming man, shut Himself in your womb.
-Alleluia, alleluia.
-After childbirth you remained a pure virgin, O Mother of God, intercede for us.
-Alleluia."
+* The Gradual is non-Scriptural: "Blessed and venerable art Thou, O Virgin Mary: Who without blemish to Thy maidenhood, wert found to be the Mother of the Saviour.
+O Virgin, Mother of God, He Whom the whole world cannot contain, enclosed Himself in Thy womb and became Man."

 ** Cf. Francis Fernandez, In Conversation with God, Scepter Press, 1993, Vol. 7, p.
 267.